NajahDev-coder/huma/README.md

+# Don & exchange  App

+# Requirements
+react >= 18.2.0

+react-native >= 0.71.8
+npm >= 9.6.4
+Nodejs >=  v14.17.6

+# Version
+1.0.0

+# Installation
+Download zip file and extract it latest pre-built release.
+Or clone the repository and cd into it.

+HüMA APP uses a number of open source projects to work properly:

+React - React
+React Native - React Native
+Axios - Axios
+Nodejs
+Snack Expo

+Install the dependencies and start the server.

+cd huma
+npm install

-# Sample Snack app
+# Run

-Open the `App.js` file to start writing some code.
+npx expo start

 You can preview the changes directly on your phone or tablet by scanning the **QR code** or use the iOS or Android emulators.
-When you're done, click **Save** and share the link!

-When you're ready to see everything that Expo provides (or if you want to use your own editor) you can **Download** your project and use it with [expo-cli](https://docs.expo.io/get-started/installation).

-All projects created in Snack are publicly available, so you can easily share the link to this project via link, or embed it on a web page with the `<>` button.

-If you're having problems, you can tweet to us [@expo](https://twitter.com/expo) or ask in our [forums](https://forums.expo.io/c/snack).

-Snack is Open Source.
-You can find the code on the [GitHub repo](https://github.com/expo/snack).
+# Available Scripts
+In the project directory, you can run:
+ ### `start:staging`:
+ "APP_ENV=staging npx  expo start ",

+ ### `android:staging`:
+ "APP_ENV=staging npx expo run:android",

+ ### `ios:staging`:
+ "APP_ENV=staging npx expo run:ios",

+ ### `web:staging`:
+ "APP_ENV=staging npx expo start --web"

 # huma_ex